 Exquisite Tablescapes by Cosima Fryer

 Cosima Fryer founded her eponymous firm in 2019 in London to offer her clients an online destination for curated and bespoke aesthetics for their homes.
-Born in London and raised in Switzerland, before working on her own project, she h
+Born in London and raised in Switzerland, she h

 How did you first become involved in the world of design?
 Tell us your story.